pantheon-systems/wordpress-at-scale/_pages/elastic-architecture.md

 published: true
 ---

-## Horizontal Scalability is the Scalability That Matters
+## Take the Air-Quotes Out of "Cloud"

-### It's Time to Take the Air-Quotes Out of "Cloud"
+### Horizontal Scalability is the Scalability That Matters

 The key to running a WordPress site that can handle a large amount of traffic consistently, without risking downtime, is an elastic architecture.
 Simply put, this means the ability to run the website on many machines at once.
 Your website *must* transcend a single server in order to scale.